 Section 11.
-There shall be an official personnel file for each officer.
-The contents of an officer's personnel file, excluding pre-employment information, will be available for examination by the officer within a reasonable period of time after the officer's request.
+There shall be an electronic official personnel file for each officer.
+The contents of an officer's personnel file, excluding pre-employment information, will be available for examination by the officer within a reasonable period of time after the officer's request, if they do not have access to the electronic official personnel file via their Commonwealth issued computers.
 Such examination shall be at the location where the personnel file is maintained and shall be conducted in the presence of the human resource officer or designee.
 Material shall not be removed from or added to the folder nor shall its contents be altered in any way.
 Officers are entitled to have a representative with them while reviewing their own file.
 If there is any disagreement as to the contents of the personnel file, an officer shall have the right to submit a statement concerning any materials in the officer's file and any such statement shall then become part of the personnel file.
 If comments are placed in the file during an exit interview, the officer shall have the right to submit a statement concerning those comments which shall then become a part of the personnel file.
 After a period of two years, a written reprimand or reference to an oral reprimand shall be removed from the officer's official personnel folder if no intervening incidents of the same or a similar nature have occurred.